nirma4869/Sytematic-Evalution-of-Document-Embedding-Techniques/README.md

 4. **Token Requirement**:
    - When working with Llama 3, a token from Hugging Face is necessary.
 Be prepared to enter this token when prompted during the model loading process.

-5. **Following the General Procedure**:
-   - Each model adheres to the same set of preprocessing steps, which include importing libraries and preparing the datasets for effective modeling.
-During this phase, pretrained models for transformers will also be loaded.
-By carefully following these instructions, you can generate embeddings, cluster the data, and evaluate the performance of each model effectively.

 # Conclusion

 To systematically evaluate document embedding techniques, follow these steps to ensure a smooth execution of the process using Google Colab.
 This workflow involves various models, including TF-IDF, LDA, Doc2Vec, BERT, and Llama 3, applied to three datasets consisting of news articles and their associated categories.